 5. INFORMATION ABOUT STUDY RISKS AND BENEFITS

 5.1 What risks will I face by taking part in the study?
 What will the researchers do to protect me against these risks?

-Questionnaires: The study educational materials and questionnaires are entirely non-invasive and painless.
+Questionnaires: The study questionnaires are entirely non-invasive and painless.